c1505/job-tracker/blog_post.md

 # Companies
 I also want to keep track of companies I am interested in even if they don't have an opening at the moment.
 I could have that seperate or keep it in jobs.
 For now I will track it in jobs and see how that works.

+# How many posts to display
+I don't think i care to see postings greater than 30 days for sure.
+Probably not more than 2 weeks so I think 3 weeks is a good cutoff.
 # Recruiting contacts

 # Heroku